Ecommerce Navigation in 2026: Examples & Best Practices

 Transactional Links and a CTA Button

-Transactional links, such as shopping cart, user account, and CTAs, guide users toward the purchase.
-Optimizing their placement and functionality is crucial to driving conversions without overwhelming visitors.
+Transactional links, such as the shopping cart, user account, and key CTAs, guide users toward making a purchase.
+Optimizing their placement and functionality is crucial for driving conversions without overwhelming visitors.

 Search Bar